YONN2222/Simplicity-Enhanced/README.md

 ---

-📦 **Includes 40+ carefully selected mods**, all balanced to maintain the vanilla experience while offering smoother gameplay and modern convenience.
+📦 **Includes 30+ carefully selected mods**, all balanced to maintain the vanilla experience while offering smoother gameplay and modern convenience.

----

-🎯 **Goal:** Vanilla, but better.
-Fast, but beautiful.
-Lightweight, but thoughtful.